danhoernchen/brainy-quote/README.md

     -   Love
     -   Nature
 -   **Template Customization**: Personalize how quotes are formatted when inserted (default is a quote callout block).
+-   **Works on Mobile**: since this is a really basic plugin, i could do without any node libraries, so its mobile friendly.

 ---